timbeaudet/knowledge_base/notes/marketing_game.md

 - "Coming Soon" with "Release Date" of today/in the past.
 	It would seem if you can put a future release date on things, that one could forget their or slip by their intended release date.
 - Simply show the game settings screen.
+- Do not have software watermarks (Bandicam, Fraps etc) in screenshots or videos.

 ---